 #5 – Equipment

 A mobile network provider requires telecommunication equipment and infrastructure.
 The products are supplied to these network providers at a credit period of nearly six months.
 Telecommunication equipment is complex and involves innovative technologies.
 So, network providers who have spectrum licenses use these providers to build their infrastructure.
-Only then they will be able to provide service to a large number of people.
+Only then will they be able to provide service to a large number of people.
 Example: Swedish gear maker is a vendor to RCOM providing relevant equipment and infrastructure and is classified as an account payable, till the time payments are made for services provided.

 #6 – Leasing

-Continuing the previous example of account payable but instead of purchasing the equipment, if we lease it then the payments pending to lessor forms part of accounts payable.
+Continuing the previous example of account payable, but instead of purchasing the equipment, if we lease it, then the payments pending to lessor forms part of accounts payable.
 A lease is considered as an alternate because of the costliness of the capital expenditure involved.
 Example: An Airline operator takes aircraft on lease from the aircraft manufacturers.

 #7 – Licensing

-This has been a guide to Accounts Payable Examples.
+This article has been a guide to Accounts Payable Examples.
 Here we provide the list of top accounts payable examples along with an explanation and application.
 You may learn more about accounting from the following articles –